 Roger Nielsen retired in 2020, ending a 44-year career as a journalist, naturalist and a writer.
 He joined the board in 2013 and is an avid wilderness backpacker, flat-water kayaker, and record collector.
 He and his wife, Pat, have lived in Athens’ Green Acres subdivision for nearly 30 years.

-Dr. Ken Jarrett, Treasurer
+Dr. Ken Jarrett, Chair

 Dr. Ken Jarrett retired from Athens Technical College in 2003 as vice president for academic affairs.
 Gardening, sailing, restoring an old home and restoring old automobiles are among his hobbies.
 He joined the board in 2007.